Miidave/Miidave/README.md

 - 👀 I’m interested in getting smarter
 - 🌱 I’m currently learning anything possible.
 - I started with reading and now i want to expand my horizon.
 If you have any question just ask!
 I dont bite
-- 📫 How to reach me: Twitter: Howfarweget or Insta: 37_david_
+- 📫 How to reach me: Twitter: @Howfarweget or Insta: 37_david_

 <!---
 Miidave/Miidave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.